 Thoughtfully complete course questionnaires and other surveys and consultations,

-Use the system of academic boards, course representatives, and representations though the students Union to raise issues for improvement.
+Use the system of academic boards, course representatives, and representations through the students Union to raise issues for improvement.

 Roles of Academic staff

 The Gambia Colleges confidence in the quality of its programmes rests mainly on its expectations with regard to the professionalism of individuals, who are aggregated in programmes and course teams, organized and managed in departments and Schools and act within a policy framework laid down at institutional level.
 The majority of these guidelines relate to the institutional policy and procedural framework, but the professionalism of individuals is of great importance.